GabeScott/standard-works-vault/General Conference/1985 October - Adventures of the Spirit.md

 To which the husband exclaimed, “Next week?”
 He walked to the door, locked it, put the key in his pocket, and said, “You’re not leaving here till you’ve told us all you know about Joseph Smith and this restored gospel!”
 They were there all day.
 The family asked for baptism that same evening.

-Now you young men, unmarried, nineteen to twenty-six (eighteen outside the United States), healthy and worthy—from the time of the recent prophets the spiritual adventure of a mission has been emphasized as a priesthood responsibility of such priority that again today we stress, your mission comes before marriage, education, professional opportunities, scholarships, sports, cars, or girls.
+Now you young men, unmarried, nineteen to twenty-six (eighteen outside the United States), healthy and worthy—from the time of the recent prophets the spiritual adventure of a mission has been emphasized as a priesthood responsibility of such priority that again today we stress, *your mission comes before marriage, education, professional opportunities, scholarships, sports, cars, or girls.*

-President Kimball said, “Should every young man fill a mission?
+President Kimball said, “Should *every* young man fill a mission?
 The answer has been given by the Lord.
-It is yes.
-Every young man should fill a mission.”
-President Kimball then equated this instruction of going on a mission with the commandments of paying tithing, of observing the Sabbath, of marrying in the temple. (in Regional Representatives’ seminar, 4 Apr.
+It is *yes.
+Every* young man should fill a mission.”
+President Kimball then equated this instruction of going on a mission with the commandments of paying tithing, of observing the Sabbath, of marrying in the temple.
+(In Regional Representatives’ seminar, 4 Apr.
 1974.)

 In twenty-four months you will have twenty-four years’ worth of spiritual adventures.
 You will see people change; soften; become more humble, more obedient; have their prayers answered; and come to a knowledge that our message is true.